michaelfester/docs/docs/reference/data-sources/excel.md

    {% figure src="/docs/reference/data-sources/excel/choosing-excel-for-your-project.png" caption="Choosing Excel as your data source" /%}

    {% callout %}
    If this is your first time using an Excel data source, click on the **Connect** button under **Excel** to add your account.
 Microsoft OneDrive will open in a new tab.
-You’ll be prompted to log in and give Glide access to your files.
+You'll be prompted to log in and give Glide access to your files.
 For more information about permissions, see [Data security for Microsoft OneDrive](#data-security-for-microsoft-onedrive).
    {% /callout %}

 5. Click on your drive folder and then **Choose Library**.